-Meritus Medical Center, which opened in 2010, is a state-of-the-art, Joint Commission-accredited hospital with 247 licensed beds in single-patient rooms.
+Meritus Medical Center, which opened in 2010, is a state-of-the-art, Joint Commission-accredited hospital with 257 licensed beds in single-patient rooms.
 Services offered include a special care nursery, a level III trauma program, a primary stroke center and a wound center, as well as a cardiac diagnostic laboratory.
-Hospital services that address outpatient needs include the John R. Marsh Cancer Center, Meritus Total Rehab Care, Meritus Diabetes Education, Meritus Home Health, Meritus Medical Laboratory and Equipped for Life.
+Hospital services that address outpatient needs include the John R. Marsh Cancer Center, Meritus Total Rehab Care, Meritus Endocrinology Specialists, Meritus Home Health, Meritus Medical Laboratory and Equipped for Life.

-Meritus Medical Group, with close to 100 physicians and advanced practice professionals, is a medical neighborhood of primary and specialty care practices offering comprehensive, coordinated health care services to all ages.
+Meritus Medical Group, with more than 100 physicians and advanced practice providers, is a medical neighborhood of primary and specialty care practices offering comprehensive, coordinated health care services to all ages.